Get

 Final Thoughts

 There is definitely a time and place for including natural remedies in your cat’s care, but it is also vital to only ever do so under the guidance of your vet.
-When it comes to alternative therapies, it is important to realize that these should be explored alongside modern medical treatments, not instead of them.
+When it comes to alternative therapies, it is essential to realize that these should be explored alongside modern medical treatments, not instead of them.

 Featured Image Credit: rock the stock, Shutterstock